MailTape/MailTape-v1/_posts/2021-05-16-Mathilde-Fernandez.md

 # Mathilde Fernandez's selection

 ## [Mansfield TYA](https://www.instagram.com/chaama_z/) - Ni Morte, Ni Connue
-Mathilde Fernandez: **«**This is from their new album; I have always loved the writting of Julia Lanoe, she's excellent.
-I am such a fan since her project "Sexy Sushi" all her texts find a way to touch my heart, in their violence or in their beauty and justness ( je sais pas si ça se dit comme ça... :-/ )**»**
+Mathilde Fernandez: **«**This is from their new album; I have always loved the writing of Julia Lanoe, she's excellent.
+I am such a fan since her project "Sexy Sushi" all her texts find a way to touch my heart, in their violence or their beauty and justness.**»**

 ## [Nuova Compagnia di Canto Popolare](http://www.nccp.it/) - 2 coro delle lavendaire 1998
-Mathilde Fernandez: **«**Nothing better to start the day with a very powerful rythm and sun vibes.
-This musical project has begun in Napoli in the late 60's in the goal to research and spread the traditional and ancient music from south italy.
-They sing old songs that haven't survived, using ancient manuscrits and using forgotter music instruments.**»**
+Mathilde Fernandez: **«**Nothing better to start the day with a very powerful rhythm and sun vibes.
+This musical project has begun in Napoli in the late '60s with the goal to research and spread traditional and ancient music from southern Italy.
+They sing old songs that haven't survived, using ancient manuscripts and using forgotten music instruments.**»**

 ## [Zinda Reinhardt](https://zindareinhardt.bandcamp.com/) - Troumli
-Mathilde Fernandez: **«**I love this girl, she reminds me the real punks like Nina Hagen, she sings in "Sintikès" language from est europe, the tongue of her ancestors; Her musical project is very unique.**»**
+Mathilde Fernandez: **«**I love this girl, she reminds me the real punks like Nina Hagen, she sings in "Sintikès" language from est Europe, the tongue of her ancestors; Her musical project is very unique.**»**

 # MailTape's selection

 ## [Mathilde Fernandez](https://mathildefernandez.bandcamp.com/) - Fard
 ImaCrea: **«**Mathilde Fernandez keeps extending the horizon of her musical territory.
 Fard comes from her new EP to come "Sensible", a courageous collection of gems all filled with her deeply sincere energy and her unique voice.
 I find this track sounds especially well with the strange era we've been living in for more than a year now.
-There's something in it which captures the tragic aspect of our human imperfections while transcending it with hope and courageous love.
+There's something in it that captures the tragic aspect of our human imperfections while transcending it with hope and courageous love.
 Exactly what I needed to keep it up.**»**

 ## [Maria Violenza](https://kakakidsrecords.bandcamp.com/album/scirocco) - La Ballade de l'Indifférence
 ImaCrea: **«**Talking about sincerity and desire, I thought about another woman putting it all on stage, Maria Violenza.
 Another kind of energy, the kind able to break the mirror of our illusions.
-When there's *no future*, there's present and whoever better than punks can wake us up?**»**
+When there's no future, there's present, and whoever better than punks can wake us up?**»**

 ## [Daniel Schmidt](https://recitalprogram.bandcamp.com/album/in-my-arms-many-flowers) - In My Arms, Many Flowers
 ImaCrea: **«**Master and maker of gamelan from legendary Mills College, in California.
 This one dates back from 1978 and is a live recording coming from a recent album issued by Recital.
-I can only recommend the full album for an exceptionnal sound bathing session.**»**
+I can only recommend the full album for an exceptional sound bathing session.**»**

 ## Deena Abdelwahed - Lila Fi Tounes
-ImaCrea: **«**Deena's music has been sitting in my listening list for years but only till recently I could start to grasp her music.
+ImaCrea: **«**Deena's music has been sitting on my listening list for years but only till recently I could start to grasp her music.
 And what a rewarding experience.
 If you don't get it instantly, try to pass that frustration and keep retrying from time to time ;)**»**

 <p id="outroduction">That's the end of the journey folks, and what a journey !
 Take great care, share the love.
 Much love to [BIENSÜRE]((https://www.facebook.com/biensurebiensure)) for their rainbow Sunday selection and to Thibaut Daumain for the lovely illustration, created from an infrared photograhy of [Xavier Lours](http://xavierlours.fr/gallery/bands) !</p>